-A lover of music, an expert on his home turf and all-around local legend, Herman Fuselier has done more for the music scene in Louisiana than most achieve in a lifetime.
+A lover of music, a long-time freelance music and entertainment writer, Herman Fuselier has done more for the music scene in Louisiana than most achieve in a lifetime.
 In just 25 years, his influence when it comes to writing about music has proven time and again to be on the pulse of local culture without compromise.
-Known for his decades of work with New Orleans-based Offbeat Magazine, as well as his contributions to the St Landry Parish Tourist Commission, there’s certainly nothing ordinary about this born-and-bred Opeloussan.
+Known for his decades of work with New Orleans-based Offbeat Magazine, as well as his contributions to the Daily Advertiser and Times of Acadiana, there’s certainly nothing ordinary about this born-and-bred Opelousan.

 The early years

 For as long as Fuselier can remember, his life has always been surrounded by music.
 From his parent’s kitchen radio to their extensive collection of beloved records, this musical expert soon connected with the constant stream of melodies that made up a large portion of his childhood.
 As Fuselier remembers, “The music was always on in the house, everything from Frank Sinatra to John Delafose and the Eunice Playboys […] I can remember as a child, whenever we would go on vacations, they would always seek out record stores.”

 Born in Opelousas, Fuselier graduated from Opelousas Catholic in 1980, before following on to LSU to undertake degrees in Baton Rouge in Journalism.
 Initially, Fuselier explains, he began his future career as a pre-med major; but realistically medicine wasn’t where his passion lay, leading to worse grades and less interest.
 To Fuselier, switching to journalism seemed like the obvious choice, and it was clearly the right decision for his future career trajectory.